Shepherd Neame – Modern Slavery and Human Trafficking Statement

 The company’s due diligence process into slavery and human trafficking:

-• We will continue to work with the British Retail Consortium (BRC) and work in partnership to continuously improve our audit procedures and results.
+- We will continue to work in partnership with the British Retail Consortium (BRC) including continuously working to improve our audit procedures and results.

 Effectiveness and Communication